 These are my opinions.

 dt = small, nonzero time interval

 c = the speed of light (~3.0 x 10^8 m/s)

 What is Mass?

-Mass is universally attractive and instantaneously interconnected, signifying the bridge between the manifest and unmanifest worlds.
+Mass is universally attractive and instantaneously interconnected.
 In an attempt to unify all fields: gravity, electromagnetic, strong and weak nuclear force, scientists are searching for the particle which mediates the gravitational interaction.

 My book will demonstrate the strong and weak nuclear forces fictitious, hopefully indicating new directions for particle physics (ones that can actually benefit mankind).
 I hope that what follows will cause people to question the results recently shared by LIGO.

 What happened at LIGO?

 Mass is everywhere interconnected by the physical superposition of massive and potential massive realms: the manifest and unmanifest.
 Totally manifest would be considered absolute zero: no particle movement means that the positions (of atoms relative to each other) are completely known (since their momenta are zero).
 Such a system must be unobservable because the act of observing it requires us to measure reflected photons: surely to change its state when it absorbs part of their energy!
 LIGO is probing systems that are near this unobservable rest state, so it is very hard to detect them.